seung-lab/data-cube-x/README.md

 # Using Example Data

-Run a python static file server like so from the images directory:
+Run a python static file server like so from the data-cube-x top-level directory:

 python -m http.server 8000